dgroomes/graphql-java-playground/hybrid/README.md

     * It should print out all the classes in the `org.slf4j` package.
 The `PACKAGE_ORG_SLF4J` enum value was defined programmatically at runtime.
 In other words, `PACKAGE_ORG_SLF4J` is not defined in the SDL file `schema.graphqls`!
       The ability to define the GraphQL schema partly in a static SDL file and partly at runtime showcases GraphQL and `graphql-java`'s flexibility.
 Pretty neat!
-The response will look someting like the following.
+The response will look something like the following.
     * ```text
       18:06:59 [main] INFO dgroomes.graphql.GraphqlUtil - {javaInfo=org.slf4j.ILoggerFactory
       org.slf4j.IMarkerFactory